seansweda/mutter-push/README.md

 # README #

-Mutter Push is a ZNC module that provides push notification capability to the Mutter IRC client.
+Mutter Push is a ZNC module that will send notifications to Apple's Push Notification service for any messages or notices that match keywords configured in the Mutter IRC client settings.

 ### Download ###